damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/features.md

 ## Auto Login

 If you want to have your app being redirected to the sts automatically without the user clicking any login button only by accessing a specific route, you can use the `AutoLoginGuard` provided by the lib.
-Use it for all the routes you want automatic login to be enabled.

 In case you are using multiple configs the guard currently uses the first config fix to perform a login!